-So, this is; obviously, as this is the symmetrical you know that, from z = to 0.5 this is for the probability is = to 0.5 the z value is 0, So, obviously, the z value will be negative in that standard normal distribution to get the probability = to 0.25, because the 0.25 is less than 0.5.
-Now, what we can do, if both the tables are available to us like this,

-So then we will, so, from the negative side, we will just find out wherefrom this 0.25 is there and from there we will get what is this z value.
-If it is not available, then what should I do, how can I use that only the positive side to know what is that quintile.
+So, this is; obviously, as this is the symmetrical you know that, from z is equals to 0.5 this is for the probability is equals to 0.5 the z value is 0, So, obviously, the z value will be negative in that standard normal distribution to get the probability is equals to 0.25, because the 0.25 is less than 0.5.
+Now, what we can do, if both the tables are available to us like this, then we will, so, from the negative side, we will just find out where from this 0.25 is there and from there we will get what is this z value.
+If it is not available, then what should I do, how can I use that only the positive side to know what is that quintile, let us explain it first graphically.

-Let us explain it first graphically.
-That means, this is the standard normal distribution, this is your 0 and what is available to us only this side, only the positive side from 0 onwards is available to us and what we are interested to know is that, we are interested to know this value up to which the total area is = to 0.25.
-So, how we will get this one is that, we will find out for the value is higher so, if only the positive side is available higher, where this area is = to 0.25.
-Why 0.25, because I know from this value, total area below this curve towards the positive side is 0.5.
+That means, this is the standard normal distribution, this is your 0 and what is available to us only this side, only the positive side from 0 onwards is available to us and what we are interested to know is that, we are interested to know this value up to which the total area is equals to 0.25.
+So, how we will get this one is that, we will find out for the value where, so, if only the positive side is available, where this area is equals to 0.25.
+Why 0.5, because I know from this value, total area below this curve towards the positive side is 0.5.
+Now, if I can say that this is equals to 0.25, that means, this area this, white area is also 0.25.
+Now, suppose that I get this value equals to say z 1, at z 1 I have seen that this from 0 to that z 1 value this probability is 0.25, that means, from z 1 to plus infinity is the area is also 0.25.

-Now, if I can say that this is = to 0.25, that means, this area this, white area is also 0.25.
-Now, suppose that I get this value = to say z1, at z1 I have seen that this from 0 to that z1 value this probability is 0.25, that means, from z 1to + ∞ is the area is also 0.25.
-Now, using the symmetry of this normal curve, what we can say that, this value will be - z1.
+Now, using the symmetry of this normal curve, what we can say that, this value will be minus z 1.
 The value will be same only it will be on the other side of this 0.
 That means, towards the negative side of this 0.
-So, to make this 1 = to 0.25, this will be a - z 1.
+So, to make this 1 equals to 0.25, this will be a minus z 1.
 This can be done, in case from some textbook you get only the positive side values of the normal distribution.

-Now, here you can see that from this standard normal table, the value of the reduced variate z corresponding to the non-expedience probability of 0.75 is 0.675.So, the value of the z corresponding to the non-expedience probability of 0.25 is - 0.675.
-So, the value that the z 1here, that we are referring to, is your, if you see the table, you will see that it 0.675.

-So, that means, here that we are value, ware referring to it is - 0.675.Now,
+Now, here you can see that from this standard normal table, the value of the reduced variate z corresponding to the non exceedence probability of 0.75 is 0.675.
+So, the value of the z corresponding to the non exceedence probability of 0.25 is minus 0.675.
+So, the value that the z 1 here, that we are referring to, is your, if you see the table, you will see that it 0.675.
+So, that means, here that we are value, we are referring to it is minus 0.675.

-If this is the thing, what we are doing is that.
-So, this is your now the reduced variate z, what we have seen it earlier, that is x 75 - 150 / 38, that this probability is = 0.25, that means, this value which is nothing, but the z = -0.675.
+Now, if this is the thing, what we are doing is that.
+So, this is your now the reduced variate z, what we have seen it earlier, that is x 75 minus 150 by 38, that this probability is equals to 0.25, that means, this value which is nothing, but the z is equals to minus 0.675.
 This is what is explained here.

-So, this is = to -0.675 and if I doing this 1 x 75 is 124.35, that means, the 75percent dependable annual rainfall for that catchment is 124.35 centimeter.
+So, this is equals to minus 0.675 and if I doing this 1 x 75 is 124.35, that means, the 75 percent dependable annual rainfall for that catchment is 124.35 centimeter.